 term loans have been applied for the purposes for which they were

-(17) According to the information and explanations given to us and on
+(17) Based on the information and explanations given to us and on an

-an overall examination of the Balance Sheet of the Company, we report
+overall examination of the Balance Sheet of the Company, in our

-that no funds raised on short-term basis have been used for long-term
+opinion, there are no funds raised on short-term basis have been used

 (18) The company has not made any preferential allotment of shares to

-parties or companies covered in the register maintained under section
+parties and companies covered in the Register maintained under Section

-(20) The company has not raised any money, through a public issue
+(20) The company has not raised any money by public issue during the

-that no fraud on or by the Company has been noticed or reported during
+the year, no material fraud on or by the company has been noticed or

 For Mukesh K Arora & Co.